tsmatz/reinforcement-learning-tutorials/Readme.md

-# Reinforcement Learning Tutorials
+# Reinforcement Learning Python Tutorials

-This content shows you what's doing in typical reinforcement learning (RL) methods with several lines of code.
+These contents show you what's doing in typical reinforcement learning (RL) methods with several lines of Python code.

+## Table of Contents

 1. [Q-Learning](01-q-learning.ipynb)
 2. [Policy Gradient](02-policy-gradient.ipynb)
 3. [Actor Critic](03-actor-critic.ipynb)
 4. [Deep Reinforcement Learning in Minecraft](https://github.com/tsmatz/malmo-maze-sample)

+## About CartPole environemnt

-Through these contents in this repository, CartPole environemnt is used for running RL.<br>
+Through these contents in this repository, CartPole environemnt is commonly used for running RL.<br>
-See below about specs (action space, observation space, and rewards) for this environment.
+See below about specifications (action space, observation space, and rewards) for this environment.

+Action Space - Discrete(2) :<br>
+- 0 : Push cart to the left
+- 1 : Push cart to the right

+Observation Space - Box(-num, num, (4,), float32) :<br>
+- Cart Position (-4.8, 4.8)
+- Cart Velocity (-inf, inf)
+- Pole Angle (-0.41, 0.41)
+- Pole Velocity At Tip (-inf, inf)

+Reward - float32 :<br>
+It always returns 1.0 as reward.
+If succeeded, you can take max 200 rewards in a single episode.
+(This will be the goal for learning.)

 <u>sample code</u>